 Price: $149 USD

-Special Rates: $379 USD by enrolling in three Online Courses, including this course, Insights from Food Experience Design, Basics of Food Venture Formation + Finance, or Building Ethical and Environmentally Responsible Food Supply Chains or
+Special Rate: $476 USD for enrolling in all four Online Courses: The Building Blocks of Brand Development, Insights from Food Experience Design, The Basics of Food Venture Formation + Financing, and Building Ethical + Responsible Food Supply Chains.

 CIA alumni prices are available.
 For more information, contact our Admissions Team at firstname.lastname@example.org or 1-866-242-9876.